kuan51/repo-debian/README.md

     echo -e "\nprivate/\nadmin.gpg\nadmin.key" >> .gitignore
     ```

+3. Add your custom debian packages to `src/repository`.
-3. Build and run the dockerfile.
+4. Build and run the dockerfile.
 This must be run from the repo root.

     ```bash
     docker build -t admin-repo .
     docker run --name admin-apt-repo -p 80:80 -d admin-repo
     ```

-4. On a debian/ubuntu client, set up the new repository.
+5. On a debian/ubuntu client, set up the new repository.
 This guide assumes the repository server and client are on the same network already, or the server is publicly available.
 Update the `APT_REPO` variable with the IP/domain name and port (*if applicable*) for the repository server.

     Easiest option is to test with a docker container on the same network